-Copper is highly heat conductive, which means heat passes through it very easily.
+Because copper conducts heat well, heat easily passes through it.
 If you’re running hot water in the faucet and have copper pipes, the plumbing could heat up the entire faucet for a period of time.

 How to fix the problem

 In some cases, having warm water temporarily come out of a cold faucet may not be a serious problem.
-However, when it’s a repeated or prolonged issue, it can be dangerous if someone turns on the faucet and get burns by unexpected hot water.
+However, when it’s a repeated or prolonged issue, it can be dangerous if someone turns on the faucet and gets burned by unexpected hot water.